redlib-org/redlib/README.md

 # Instances

+> [!TIP]
-🔗 **Want to automatically redirect Reddit links to Redlib?
+> 🔗 **Want to automatically redirect Reddit links to Redlib?
 Use [LibRedirect](https://github.com/libredirect/libredirect) or [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect)!**

-[Follow this link](https://github.com/redlib-org/redlib-instances/blob/main/instances.md) for an up-to-date table of instances in Markdown format.
-This list is also available as [a machine-readable JSON](https://github.com/redlib-org/redlib-instances/blob/main/instances.json).
+An up-to-date table of instances is available in [Markdown](https://github.com/redlib-org/redlib-instances/blob/main/instances.md) and [machine-readable JSON](https://github.com/redlib-org/redlib-instances/blob/main/instances.json).

 Both files are part of the [redlib-instances](https://github.com/redlib-org/redlib-instances) repository.
 To contribute your [self-hosted instance](#deployment) to the list, see the [redlib-instances README](https://github.com/redlib-org/redlib-instances/blob/main/README.md).